mysql

 For beginners, a useful startup option is --safe-updates (or

 --i-am-a-dummy, which has the same effect).
-It is helpful for cases
+Safe-updates mode is

-when you might have issued a DELETE FROM tbl_name statement but
+helpful for cases when you might have issued an UPDATE or DELETE

-from the table.
-With --safe-updates, you can delete rows only by
+table.
+With --safe-updates, you can modify rows only by specifying the

-specifying the key values that identify them.
-This helps prevent
+key values that identify them, or a LIMIT clause, or both.
+This helps

-statement when it connects to the MySQL server:
+statement when it connects to the MySQL server, to set the session

 UPDATE tbl_name SET not_key_column=val WHERE key_column=val;